Isha5/SqlProject/README.md

 # WorldpopulationSqlProj
-I worked on a world population dataset and wrote some queries to gain interesting insights
+I worked on a world population dataset and wrote aggregation, join queries to gain interesting insights